jpegleg/opal-dragon/README.md

 ![cdlogo](https://carefuldata.com/images/cdlogo.png)

-Opal-dragon generates an ed25519 keypair, signs your message, throws away the private key, and gives back a UUID, signature, and public key.
+Opal-dragon generates an ed25519 keypair, signs your message (terminated by newline character in the defaults), throws away the private key, and gives back a UUID, signature, and public key.
 It will also verify a message and signature with a provided public key.
 Send the signature and data to the business parter or friend that is integrated with opal-dragon to automatically verify after pulling the public key from the trusted central server.
-We can treat this like a type of blockchain, or we can treat it however we want.
-But unlike a typical blockchain, any valid ed25519 signature can be verified, regardless of who signed it, if the Opal protocol is used and the person or software requesting the verification has a valid client certificate for access.
+We can treat this like a type of blockchain component, or we can treat it however we want.
+But unlike a typical blockchain, with just opal-dragon any valid ed25519 signature can be verified, regardless of who signed it, if the Opal protocol is used and the person or software requesting the verification has a valid client certificate for access.
 And then all verifications and signatures are logged transactional events on the server, with linked data structures provided to the client.
 We can use opal-dragon this way on the fly, or baked into an ecosystem.
+The server and/or client can be be and/or running on user workstations or servers.
 Instead of the client being a CLI tool, the client could also be a server function as part of a set of microservices.

 The server is designed to easily be distributed, the server data can be collected by another service such as Kubernetes and consolidated.
 The UUIDv4 and time data makes the order of events in the pool not important, they can be effectively sorted by the UTC time data but also each event can be treated granularly and still be effective.